Chris-Sid/CRUDApiCleanDDD/README.md

 - Set UseInMemoryDatabase true to test Customers CRUD on Redis Cache (Mock Data) working at the moment without JWT saved in Memory for 30minuts .
 Set UseInMemoryDatabase False to test CRUD ON PostgreSQL after of running Docker on both scenarios

 ### Under Construction
 updates on services with best practices .
+Unit testing examples.

 # Installation Guide
 ##### Redis Cache & PostgreSQL with docker